alikim-com/tafe/programming/EventExplorer/WinFormsApp1/README.md

-A WinForms app for drawing custom UML like diagrams showing events creation subscription and triggering chain in [Tic-Tac-Toe game](https://github.com/alikim-com/tafe/tree/main/programming/WinForms_Tic_Tac_Toe).
+A WinForms application designed for drawing a custom UML-like diagram that visualises the creation, subscription, and triggering events chains in the [Tic-Tac-Toe game](https://github.com/alikim-com/tafe/tree/main/programming/WinForms_Tic_Tac_Toe).

 ### Features:
- - PictureBox object drawing with Drag&Drop support
+ - Drawing objects with Drag & Drop support on PictureBox control
  - Custom menu appearance
  - Dynamic menu content
- - Saving & Loading information via JsonSerializer
+ - Saving & loading information via JsonSerializer
- - Using Regex to extract event related info from the source files
+ - Extraction of event-related information from source files using Regex